bkargaw/BombCheckers/README.md

     * create a demo video

 # Bonus features
-  * option to choose from different piece styles
+  * Choose from different styling of the board (color of squares)
-  * rotate the board to allow the current players pieces to be closest to her/him
   * be able to play from different machines (look at firebase)
+  * enable both single and multiple player modes